taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Eireena drops the smile, and Serena's face darkens.
 Fili has tears in his eyes, jaw clenched.

-Eireena: **"This research would be incredibly dangerous in the hands of someone willing to exploit others...if the **WORLD GOV** found out about it, they wouldn't be using their military just to *intimidate* us into giving them more *food*."**
+Eireena: **"This research would be incredibly dangerous in the hands of someone willing to exploit others...if the World Government found out about it, they wouldn't be using their military just to *intimidate* us into giving them more *food*."**

 Asoka suddenly remembers -- the snarls, the screams, the smell of freshly baked bread...